-Thyroid cancer is the fastest increasing cancer in both men and women.
-It is the most common endocrine cancer.
+Thyroid cancer is the most common endocrine cancer.
 Thyroid cancer is a cancerous tumor or growth located within the thyroid gland.

 Thyroid cancer is one of the few cancers that has increased in incidence rates over recent years.
 It occurs in all age groups from children through seniors.